-There is no denying the importance of making full payments if one wishes to be free from debt, but a February 2012 survey conducted by Nielsen, a leading global information and measurement company, revealed that only 47% of Malaysian credit card holders make full repayments every month leaving 53% of cardholders burdened with interest payments.
+There is no denying the importance of making full payments if one wishes to be free from debt.
+The fact is that many Malaysian credit card holders don’t make full repayments every month.

-The same survey also reported that only 18% of Malaysians pay the minimum 5% payment every month while another 15% pay more than the minimum amount.
-However, merely paying more than the minimum amount is not enough – to avoid being charged for interest, one needs to make full payment every month.
+However, merely paying more than the minimum amount is not enough.
+In order to avoid being charged for interest, one needs to make full payment every month.

 While there are many unavoidable factors that contribute to one’s inability to make full payments every month; the lack of understanding of how a credit card’s interest free period should not be one of them.

 A credit card’s interest free period is a period in which if full payment is made within that period, the cardholder will not incur interest charges.

 The most important point to note here is that payment must be made in full.
 This interest free periods do not apply for partial payments.

 Most credit cards in Malaysia offer a 20-day interest free grace period for all retail purchases.